-Illustrator James Lyle: 30 Year Retrospective, September 27 through November 18, 2013, is at the Swain County Center for the Arts, 1415 Fontana Rd., Bryson City, North Carolina, with a display of James' artwork from the past 30 years.
+Illustrator James Lyle: 30 Year Retrospective, September 27 through November 18, 2013, was at the Swain County Center for the Arts, 1415 Fontana Rd., Bryson City, North Carolina, with a display of James' artwork from the past 30 years.
 A Reception, Sunday, October 6, 2013 featured a free concert from Gypsy Bandwagon, 3:00 to 4:00 p.m.

 SOUTHEAST CHAPTER, NATIONAL CARTOONISTS SOCIETY ANNUAL MEETING